akashdubey2211/frontend-assignment/README.md

 Tabs: Displays three views—Open, In Progress, and Closed tasks.

-Each tab displays the count of tasks with its corresponding status.
+Each tab displays the count of tasks with their corresponding status.
-Open tab is the default view.
+The open tab is the default view.

 ***Persistence***: The selected tab remains the same after a page reload.
 ***Sorting & Search***: Retains sorting and search state when switching tabs.